gdennie/nomicon/src/dropck.md

     };
     world.inspector = Some(Inspector(&world.days));
     // Let's say `days` happens to get dropped first.
+    // Now, `Some(Inspector(..))` in `world.inspect` is point to free'd memory!
-    // Then when Inspector is dropped, it will try to read free'd memory!
+    // Then when Inspector is dropped it may attempt to free a dangling reference
+    // and although it is an immutable value, the drop semantics of Inspector
+    // is unknown and a pessimistic presumption must take hold such as perhaps
+    // the reference is to a Cell<T> or Rc<T> or trait object.
 }
 ```